 You can’t forget about the packaging.
 You should try a minimalistic approach to use the least amount of packaging.
 From what I’ve seen, this is one of the best ways to go about it.

-Additionally, the packaging says a lot about the product, and your values, believe it or not, so design it carefully.
+Additionally, the packaging says a lot about the product, and your values so design it carefully.

 02. Raw Materials